 Distance from D.C.: 40 miles

 For apple cider lovers, this family-friendly farm and market has its own cider press and Apple Cider Festival.
-The farm boasts its own, patented apple: the Spencerville Red Apple.
+The farm boasts its own Spencerville Red Apple, which can only be found at their market.
+Group tours of the farm, including pumpkin picking and wagon rides, are available.

 Distance from D.C.: 24 miles

-Fall fun begins with a tractor-pulled hay wagon ride, their children’s maze and life-sized hay animals.
-People in a hurry can also buy their pre-cleaned or pre-carved pumpkins.
+Fall fun begins with a tractor-pulled hay wagon ride, a maze for kids and life-sized hay animals.
+Not particularly skilled at pumpkin carving?
+You can also buy pre-cleaned or pre-carved pumpkins.
+Prices vary.

 Distance from D.C.: 29 miles